Nonconceptual Mental Content

 We can think about the content of perception in conceptual terms.
 When someone has a visual experience, for example, it will seem to that person as if something is seen.
 One way of specifying the way things appear to the subject is in terms of the perceptual belief the subject would form on the basis of perception had he taken his perception at face value.
 Such a way of specifying the representational content of perception gives us the propositional content of perception.
 Theorists of nonconceptual content have canvassed several types of reasons for thinking that this propositional content does not exhaust the representational content of perception (see the entry on the contents of perception).

 Second, it has been argued that the content of perception is analog in nature, unlike the conceptual content of propositional attitudes which is more plausibly seen as digital.
-The distinction between analog and digital representations has (for our purposes) been most perspicuously put by Fred Dretske (Dretske 1981, Ch.6).
+The distinction between analog and digital representations has (for our purposes) been most perspicuously put by Fred Dretske (1981, Ch.6).
 Let us take a particular fact or state of affairs, say the fact or state of affairs that some object s has property F. A representation carries the information that s is F in digital form if and only if it carries no further information about s other than that it is F (and whatever further facts about it are entailed by the fact that it is F).
 But whenever a representation carries the information that s is F in analog form it always carries additional information about s.
 Nonconceptualists argue that, while propositional attitudes represent the world in digital form, perceptual states represent the world in analog form.
+Beck (2012) argues that analog magnitude states are nonconceptual because they lack the recombinability necessary for concepts (as articulated, for example, in Evans’s Generality Constraint).

 However, the objection goes, it is evident that our capacities for perceptual discrimination far outstrip our capacities for recognition.
 Regardless of how short the interval between two presentations of a specific shade it is reasonable to suppose that an organism is capable of perceiving the shade in all its fineness of grain without being capable of recognizing it as the shade presented earlier.
 There simply does not seem to be a dependence between our fine grained perceptual capacities and our memory capacities.
 But since the recognitional demonstrative concepts the conceptualist appeals to do depend on such memory capacities (according to the re-identification condition), it cannot be the case that our having such demonstrative concepts is necessary for our enjoying fine grained perceptual discriminations.
 (For discussion of empirical support for the claim that memory is coarser grained than our capacities for perceptual discrimination, see Raffman 1995.
 See also Kelly 2001a, Peacocke 2001a, 2001b, Tye 2006, Wright 2003, Dokic and Pacherie 2001 for arguments on similar grounds).